hyprwm/hyprland-wiki/pages/Configuring/Animations.md

       ↳ specialWorkspaceOut - styles: same as workspaces
 ```

+{{< callout type=warning >}}

+Using borderangle style: loop requires Hyprland to constantly push out new frames at [your monitor's hz] times a second which might put stress on your CPU/GPU and affect battery life.
+This will be applied even if animation are disabled or borders are not visible.

+{{</ callout >}}

 ## Curves

 Defining your own Bezier curve can be done with the `bezier` keyword: